 If you do want some easy-grab fruit snacks, just look for ones with lower added sugar and at least some fiber.
 Here are my favorites:

-2. Swap Popsicles for Whole-Fruit Treats
+2. Swap Popsicles for Homemade

 Instead of: Sugary store-bought popsicles